rapkosi/digisoc/talk.md

 ## Slide 13 -- Implementation

-So far it sounded really Utopian what I was talking about, but it actually isn't that much of an Utopia any more but rather a reality coming to live.
+So far it sounded really Utopian what I was talking about, but it actually isn't that much of an Utopia any more but rather a reality coming to life.
 People around the globe working hard on it, started implementing those ideas and testing them.
 A good example is the autonomous vehicle or in-between car communication.
 But also system like a smart grid is closer to reality then one might think.
 Together with other Fourth Industrial Revolution technologies, such as IoT's or Blockchain.
 Agriculture is getting smarter.
 Drones are already in use to monitor conditions of the crops.
 AI plays a significant role in Weather forecasting and climate modeling, it works better with the massive amount of data the climate-science community already gathers.

 But there must be a drawback, mustn't it?